dvdvideo1234/UbuntuBatches/MiniDLNA/readme.md

 Please do not put `sudo` when changing the server configuration via `config` The user can chose whenever to install the dependencies needed by answering a question `[y or n]`.
-Then it asks for a proxy ( if needed ), automatically creates a hidden ".minidlna" installation configuration folder, where the compiled sources are downloaded using "git clone" ( trough the proxy if given ).
+Then it asks for a proxy ( if needed ), automatically creates a hidden `.minidlna` installation configuration folder, where the compiled sources are downloaded using `git clone` ( trough the proxy if given ).
 Later on if configures, the sources for compilation, creates a configuration file and installs the package.

 Auto-start deamon control script is automatically generated inside the file